anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 ```

 ## Set output trigger at certain position
 A new startup script [bifrost_posital_trigg.script](bifrost_posital_trigg.script) have been added.
-This script includes the same settings as [bifrost_posital.script](bifrost_posital.script) but also includes some [PLC-code](plc/trigg.plc) for triggering.
+This script includes the same settings as [bifrost_posital.script](bifrost_posital.script) but also includes some [PLC-code](plc/trigg.plc) for triggering of external position measurement equipment (laser tracker).
 The PLC-code sets an output trigger when the motion axis passes a predefined posiiton of the Posital SSI encoder (in any direction).

 NOTE: An over/underflow of the encoder signal will not result in any trigger, therefore can the predefined trigger position not be 0 or 2^30.